 Mechanical Turk, also called MTurk, is a crowdsourcing service managed by Amazon.com.
 It enables businesses to hire remote workers that perform repetitive or time consuming tasks too complex or costly to be performed by a computer.
 For example, using MTurk, a company could post thousands of images online, and crowdsource human workers to manually view them and write descriptions of the image contents.

 Why is it called "Mechanical Turk?"

 In reality, the machine was secretly operated by a human hiding inside the wooden exterior, who manually chose the chess moves made by the machine.
-To create the illusion that no one was inside, a false interior was designed to show machinery and hide the human operator if the devices doors were opened.
+To create the illusion of no one inside, a false interior was designed to show machinery and hide the human operator if the device's doors were opened.
 The device was eventually revealed as a hoax, and was accidentally destroyed by fire in 1854.